sph-mn/sph-script/readme.md

     ├── remove-iso-date-prefix-zeros
     └── string-bits

-12 directories, 125 files
+11 directories, 132 files
 ```

+additionally included are:
+* other/take-website-screenshots
+* other/xml-json-converter
+* other/web-search

 # installation
-you can use the following to symlink all scripts to a path that is listed in the $PATH environment variable:
+assuming that "$HOME/.exe" is listed in the $PATH environment variable (which it is not by default), you can use the following to symlink all scripts into the path:
 ```
 cd sph-script
 cp -st $HOME/.exe $PWD/{1,2}/*/*
 ```

-"$HOME/.exe" is not in $PATH by default, but you can add it for example in a file named "/etc/profile" like this:
+you can add paths to the $PATH environment variable for example in "/etc/profile" like this:
 ```
 export PATH="$PATH:$HOME/.exe"
 ```

-a few programs depend on guile, sph-lib and guile modules found in sph-script/guile-modules.
-the content of sph-script/guile-modules needs to be symlinked or copied into a directory that is in $GUILE_LOAD_PATH.
+a few programs depend on guile, sph-lib and guile modules found in sph-script/guile-modules. for these programs, the content of sph-script/guile-modules needs to be symlinked or copied into a directory that is in $GUILE_LOAD_PATH.